Working with Geodatabase Metadata: Writing/Updating Metadata

 XMLUpdater.png

-Basically, this transformer will take the metadata string, replace the path we chose with the new value, and write the new value back to the same attribute.
+Basically, this transformer will take the metadata string, replace the chosen path with the new value, and write the new value back to the same attribute.

 4. Combine Line Features